ssmaceachern-dev/mythicalmonsters/chapter9_impairments.md

 ### Forms of Contact

 The Forms of Contact comprise how the malady is acquired.
-There are four common kinds of contact for maladies: Touch, Ingestion, Inhalation, and Wounds.
+There are four common kinds of contact for maladies: Touch, Ingestion, Inhalation, and Health.
 It is possible for a malady to have multiple Application Methods.

 **Touch**: Poisons that use this method need to be touched in order to activate.